 • Like token actions: perform an action each time a production option is matched.
-Useful for: tracking state

 Parser actions

 - Like token actions: perform an action each time a production option is matched. - Typically performed after the entire production action is matched - Useful for: - tracking state